md-taha-ahmed/hacker-rank/Loop-I/README.md

 # Loop I

- This program is use to print first 10 multiples of a given integer.
+ This program is use to print the first 10 multiples of a given integer.

 ## Screenshots: